📊 Our Test Results:

 🔄 Switching from Zendesk to Close CRM?

-- Built-in power and predictive dialer for outbound calling
+- Built in calling with power dialer and predictive dialer for outbound sales

-- Full omnichannel ticketing and customer support workflows
+- Full omnichannel ticketing systems and customer support workflows

-- AI automation that resolves 80%+ of routine customer queries
+- AI automation resolving 80%+ of routine customer requests

 📋 How to switch:

-- Export your customer contact data and ticket history from Zendesk as a CSV file
+- Export customer data and ticket history from Zendesk as a CSV file

 - Sign up for Close CRM’s 14-day free trial and use the free migration tool

-- Import contacts via CSV and set up your sales pipeline and Smart Views
+- Import contacts via CSV and set up your sales pipelines and Smart Views

 🔄 Switching from Close CRM to Zendesk?